Introducing SaaS: software as a service

 If there’s one thing millennials hate, it’s friction.
-The new wave of foodies don’t want to be burdened by an experience that can be fixed by a simple piece of technology.
+The new wave of foodies doesn’t want to be burdened by an experience that can be fixed by a simple piece of technology.

-And if there’s one thing we all know burdens diners, it’s the dreaded bill split.
+And if there’s one thing we all know burdens diners, it’s the dreaded waiting to order food.

-Imagine an app that simply split the bill for you.
+Imagine a solution like Tayble that offers a digital menu and touchless ordering.
 Eliminating any friction throughout the restaurant experience, and hence making you the coolest restaurant in town.

 Well, we can’t promise you’ll be cooler.
-But by using Tayble in your venue, we can promise you a seamless bill fixing experience that everyone will seriously love.
+But by using Tayble in your venue, we can promise you a seamless contactless dining experience that everyone will seriously love.